abaynew-guadie/alx-low_level_programming/0x0C-more_malloc_free/README.md

- a function that creates an array of integers.
+a function that allocates memory for an array, using malloc